-Ceropegia contains a diverse group of 160 named species native to Africa, southern Asia, and Australia.
-Some of these perrenial plants have succulent stems, which may be dwarf or vine-like and posess fibrous roots, while others have tubers and relatively thin stems, along which new tubers may form in some species.
-Species with fleshy thickened roots are the most difficult to grow.
-The leaves are opposite, but may be vestigal on species with succulent stems.
+Ceropegia is a genus that contains a diverse group of 160 species native to Africa, southern Asia, and Australia.
+Some of these perennial plants have succulent stems, which may be dwarf or vine-like and possess fibrous roots, while others have tubers and relatively thin stems along which new tubers may form in some species.
+Species with fleshy, thickened roots are the most difficult to grow.
+The leaves are opposite but can be vestigial on species with succulent stems.

-Flowers occur either singly or in umbel-like clusters and have a tubular corolla 2 or more times as long as its diameter and longer than the 5 lobes.
-The base of the tube is usually inflated and the tube may have downwardly orientated hairs on the inside and hairs on the outside and at the edges of the lobes.
-Colours include reds, purples, yellows, greens and mixtures of these.
+Flowers occur either solitary or in umbel-like clusters and have a tubular corolla twice or more as long as its diameter and longer than the five lobes.
+The tube's base is usually inflated, and the tube may have downwardly orientated hairs inside and hairs outside and at the edges of lobes.
+Colors include reds, purples, yellows, greens, and mixtures of these colors.
 Flies entering the corolla may become trapped by the hairs until the flower wilts.
-The tips of the lobes are fused together to form a cage-like flower structure in many species, but are open in others.
+The lobe tips are fused to form a cage-like flower structure in many species but are open in others.

-Light: Ceropegia does well in bright light.
-It does not need full sun.
-If the light is too low the stem will stretch and the leaves will be far apart.
-It will look better if grow in enough light.
-Also the purple coloring will fade.
+Light: Ceropegias do well in bright sunlight.
+They do not need full sun.
+If the light is too low, the stems will stretch, and the leaves will be far apart.
+Plants will look better if grown in enough light.
+Also, the purple coloring will fade.

-Water: It like to be water regularly.
-The leaves should be thick and full.
-If they are paper thick the plant is low on water.
+Water: These plants like to be watered regularly.
+Leaves should be thick and full.
+If they are paper thick, the plant is low on water.

-Soil: Ceropegia will grow in any type of soils.
-Add more perlite to the mix so the roots do not get too wet.
-In wetter soil mix the plant must be allowed to dry between watering.
+Soil: Ceropegias will grow in any soil.
+Add more perlite to the mix, so the roots do not get too wet.
+If grown in the wetter soil mix, the soil must be allowed to dry between watering.

-Fertilizer: Alway with fertilizer less is more.
-A little fertilizer is helpful.
+Fertilizer: A little fertilizer is helpful.
 Using too much will possibly burn the roots.

-It is usually from cuttings.
-If they is a tuber forming on one of the stems.
-They can be place against soil in a pot.
-When they have rooted down you can cut the stem and have a separate plant.
+Ceropegias are usually propagated from cuttings.
+They can be placed against the soil in a pot.
+You can cut the stem and have a separate plant when they have rooted down.
 You can also cut off a tuber and part of the stem and coil it around the small pot.
-It will have the chance to root.
-Most succulent plants will root from small pieces.
-It is nature way to maximize the chances for the plants survival if not the mother plant then pieces of it.
+Then, it will have the chance to root.
+Most succulents will root from small pieces.
+It is a natural way to maximize the chances for the plant survival, if not the mother plant, then parts of it.

-Typically, many of these species grow and climb naturally among bushes which provide shade and humidity to the base, while the vegetative growth is in the light.
-Where tubers occur, they are best planted on the surface of the compost, and the vegetative growth allowed to twine around supports or to trail down from a hanging pot.
+Typically, many of these species grow and climb naturally among bushes, which provide shade and humidity to the base, while the vegetative growth is in the light.
+Where tubers occur, they are best planted on the compost's surface, and the vegetative growth is allowed to twine around supports or trail down from a hanging pot.
 The latter mode of growth has the advantage of not using valuable bench space.
 Small tubers formed at joints in the thin stems of some species can be used for propagation.
-If the tuber rots or dries out, don’t panic.
-As long as some of the top growth is still in reasonable condition, it may be possible to save the plant by re-rooting stems in damp gravel.
+If the tuber rots or dries out, do not panic.
+As long as some of the top growth is still in reasonable condition, it may be possible to save the plant by rerooting stems in damp gravel.

-In the more succulent species, stems layered on the compost will produce roots from their lower surface, and climbing reproductive flowering shoots which can be allowed to hang down or twine around supports.
+In the more succulent species, stems layered on the compost will produce roots from their lower surface and climb reproductive flowering shoots, allowing them to hang down, or twine around supports.
 Vine-like species readily root from cuttings inserted vertically in the soil to the bottom of a pair of leaves.
-A minimum over-wintering temperature of 50 °F (10 °C) is adequate providing the plants are kept dry.
+A minimum over-wintering temperature of 50 °F (10 °C) is adequate, providing the plants are kept dry.